 - Arrange strawberries on parchment or silicone baking liner, leaving space between each slice

-- Bake in oven for approximately 2 hours, until tops are dry
+Bake at 200 degrees F for approximately 2 hours, until the tops of the strawberries are dry

-Once cool, store in an airtight container at room temperature.
-The dried strawberries can be stored for several months at room temp without spoiling
+Remove the dried strawberries from the oven and allow to cool completely.
+Store in an airtight container at room temperature.
+The dried strawberries can be stored for several months at room temperature without spoiling

-*Strawberries topped the 2018 EWG’s “Dirty Dozen” list this year (and is always high ranking on the “dirty” list.
-That is way I purchase pesticide-free berries from a local farm or organic strawberries.
+*Strawberries topped the 2018 EWG’s “Dirty Dozen” list (and are always high ranking on the “dirty” list).
+That is way I purchase either pesticide-free berries from a local farm or organic strawberries.
 Read more on pesticides and produce.

 How long can you store dried strawberries?